richiebailey74/richiebailey74/README.md

 - 👋 Hi, I’m @richiebailey74 (Richard Bailey)
 - 👀 I’m interested in software development and machine learning/AI.
 I also have high interests in applying neural networks to solving complicated problems in genetics, energy, quantum mechanics, and politics.
-- 🌱 I’m currently learning software engineering, web development, and database systems.
+- 🌱 I’m currently learning machine learning, numerical analysis, and operating systems.
 - 💞️ I’m looking to collaborate and work for any internship.
 - 📫 You can reach me through my email richiebailey74@gmail.com or my phone number 727-735-2881 (text me).